-To best serve our student population's unique needs, the College has elected to adopt a "Coronavirus Withdrawal" status for students who withdrew from a period of study due to a COVID-19 related reason.
+To best serve our student population's unique needs, the College has elected to adopt a "Coronavirus Withdrawal" status for students who withdrew from a period of study due to a COVID-19-related reason.
 Students who are determined to meet the criteria for a Coronavirus Withdrawal will receive the following benefits as part of the College's commitment to the Coronavirus Aid, Relief, and Economic Security (CARES) Act:

-- · Suspension of return of Title IV funds - Relief for loan repayment of funds borrowed during the period of withdrawal - · Waiver of the Withdrawn class(es) from Satisfactory Progress Calculation the student's status on the Return to Title IV Funds calculation submitted to the Dept of Education to ensure that funding benefits are applied.
+- Suspension of return of Title IV funds - Relief for loan repayment of funds borrowed during the period of withdrawal - Waiver of the Withdrawn class(es) from Satisfactory Progress Calculation

-If the student withdraws from a period of enrollment during which the primary method of instruction was altered (eg: in person classes moved online), the student automatically qualifies for the Coronavirus Withdrawal status.
+If the student withdraws from a period of enrollment during which the primary method of instruction was altered (e.g., in-person, classes moved online), the student automatically qualifies for the Coronavirus Withdrawal status.
 All other students must notify the Registrar of their reason for withdrawing.

 A Committee from the Financial Aid Office, Registrar, Academics, and the Campus Director will review student withdrawal requests for eligibility for Coronavirus Withdrawal status.
 If determined to be eligible, the Registrar will be tasked to notify the student of their status and any additional documentation as needed.
-The Registrar will indicate
+The Registrar will indicate the student's status on the Return to Title IV Funds calculation submitted to the Dept of Education to ensure that funding benefits are applied.